Hot Springs board approves wastewater rate increases

 The debt service charge for residential customers outside the city, where most of the city's more than 35,000 meters are located, will increase to $27.39 next year, $30.13 in 2023 and $34.05 in 2024.
 Three percent increases will be assessed for customers inside and outside the city in subsequent years.

-The 2022 budget that the board adopted Tuesday night appropriated $19.75 million from the wastewater fund for next year's wastewater expenses, including $2.67 million to service existing debt.
+The 2022 budget that the board adopted Nov.
+16 appropriated $19.75 million from the wastewater fund for next year's wastewater expenses, including $2.67 million to service existing debt.

 Last year's refinancing of $38 million of debt provided $17 million for capital improvements, most of which will be made at the Davidson Drive plant that discharges treated wastewater into upper Lake Catherine.
 The upgrades will expand the plant's 12 million-gallon a day capacity to 48 million or 52 million gallons, volumes the plant receives when runoff from prolonged periods of rain enters the collection system.